 interviewed by television, radio and the print media.

-In 2013 John was offered and accepted a Doctorate in Philosophy (PhD Candidature) at the Charles Darwin University N.T.
+In 2013 John began a Doctorate in Philosophy (PhD Candidature) at the Charles Darwin University N.T.
 Australia.

-Reviewed by John T Spike at the 2003
+Reviewed by Dr. John T Spike at the 2003

 Florence Biennial: With this art work, I wish I had

 a chair and could look at it for a long time, because I

 am certain that in his selection of what elements to put

 on the different levels there is a meaning, because I never

 saw work like this before So this is the kind of work

 that is very meditative, I would love to sit in front of